Mitch Wallis

 Mitchell Wallis (born 24 October 1992) is an Australian rules footballer who last played for the Western Bulldogs in the Australian Football League (AFL).
 He is the son of former Bulldogs legend Stephen Wallis.

 Originally from Melbourne, Victoria, and graduating from St Kevin's College in 2010, Wallis was drafted to the Bulldogs from the Calder Cannons in the TAC Cup with the 22nd selection in the 2010 AFL draft as a father–son selection, after Port Adelaide nominated their intention to draft him with first-round pick (pick 16) if available.

-Wallis has served as the Western Bulldogs' vice-captain under Marcus Bontempelli from the 2021 AFL season onward.

 Early football

 He captained Vic Metro in the 2010 NAB AFL Under-18 Championships, where he averaged 28 disposals at 83 per cent efficiency in three matches before being injured.
 He also captained his school's (St Kevin's College) First XVIII team, and represented them at the APS vs AGS representative game.
 In prior years, he played junior football for St Bernard’s Football Club in the Western Region Football League.

 In the 2010 TAC Cup Grand Final, he had 47 disposals and was awarded best on ground, in the Cannons 58 point defeat of Gippsland Power.